pal03377/master-thesis/thesis.typ

 // - Authentication needs to be separate because it has to work with the Athena API secret (We don't want a separate admin user or something like that)
 // - The Athena Repository Export Service in Artemis should be turned off if Athena is not used, i.e., the `athena` Spring profile is not active
 // Performance Considerations
-Athena is designed to access repositories from the LMS as needed, offering greater flexibility in data transfers and caching options.
+Athena is designed to access the content of programming submissions from the LMS as needed, offering greater flexibility in data transfers and caching options.
 This approach makes Athena adaptable for future integration with other LMSs than Artemis, which can provide a URL for data access instead of embedding the data in the request payload.

 We intend the usage of Athena to be optional within Artemis.
 Therefore, we have implemented a separate endpoint for the Athena Repository Export Service in Artemis.
-This endpoint is only accessible if the `athena` Spring profile is active.
+This endpoint is only accessible if the `athena` Spring profile is active in Artemis.

 == Playground
 === Structure and Features of the Playground